 Ovarian Reserve Test

 Measures Anti-Mullerian-Hormone (AMH) in women between 18 and 39 who are interested in estimating their individual ovarian reserve as an ancillary screen of fertility.
-Intended for self-testing and healthcare professional use.
+Intended for healthcare professional use.

 Requires Bloom Lab and Bloom App.

 If you have any questions you can reach us via email at firstname.lastname@example.org or call us at +41 43 588 07 41